Which Type of Pilates Class is Best for You?

 Clinical Pilates

-Clinical Pilates can be considered as the subset of the Contemporary form of Pilates.
-This form of workout involves mat work, and props like the band or studio equipment.
+Clinical Pilates can be considered a subset of Contemporary Pilates.
+This form of workout involves mat work and props like the band or studio equipment.
 Clinical Pilates focuses on stabilizer muscles and addresses lower back pain.

-On the other hand, Contemporary Pilates blends traditional and modern techniques.
-Dynamic physiotherapy assessments are also required it to establish directional preferences and functional diagnoses.
+Conversely, Contemporary Pilates blends traditional and modern techniques.
+Dynamic physiotherapy assessments are also required to establish directional preferences and functional diagnoses.

 Blending Traditions: Contemporary Pilates

-Contemporary Pilates is a combination of the classical form of Pilates originally created by Joseph Pilates and some contemporary variations and physiotherapy.
-This fusion, along with the fact that classes are run as private or semi-private with maximum of 4 people, make Studio Pilates an extremely individually focused and powerful form of exercise.
+Contemporary Pilates combines the classical form originally created by Joseph Pilates with some contemporary variations and physiotherapy.
+This fusion, along with the fact that classes are run as private or semi-private with a maximum of 4 people, makes Studio Pilates an extremely individually focused and powerful form of exercise.

-These moves are twisted as per the requirements of an individual on the spot for the best outcome.
-Here Pilates is taught in fully equipped studios under expert instruction and is seen by many as the most comprehensive style, catering to everything from rehab and sports training to general fitness and pregnancy.
+These moves are twisted as per an individual’s requirements on the spot for the best outcome.
+Here, Pilates is taught in fully equipped studios under expert instruction and is seen by many as the most comprehensive style, catering to everything from rehab and sports training to general fitness and pregnancy.

-During your class, expect to see teachers inventing and modifying exercises on the spot to achieve the best outcome for their students, along with utilizing the full range of Pilates equipment, including the Trapeze Table, Wunda Chair and barrels.
+During your class, expect to see teachers inventing and modifying exercises on the spot to achieve the best outcome for their students.
+They will utilize the full range of Pilates equipment, including the Trapeze Table, Wunda Chair, and barrels.
 While such specialized classes might have a higher cost, there’s a wide variety of other Pilates class types to explore.

 Beyond the classic and contemporary, there are several other Pilates class styles, each offering its unique twist